moniquealtero/moniquealtero/README.md

 #### :two_women_holding_hands: Community Raiser

-I carry the philosophy of living that everything we learn, if it is relevant to others, we must share.
+My mantra is everything we learn, if it is relevant to others, we must share.
 Therefore, I seek to create content to share with our tech community through technical articles, lectures, personal experiences or courses.

 ### Where else can you find me?